Rudxain/blog/post/re_twwwas.md

 > be online to run them

 From this point onwards (which is **very early** in the article) they start doing unfair generalizations.
-In this case, they didn't acknowledge that [PWAs](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) can installed for offline use.
+In this case, they didn't acknowledge that [PWAs](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) can be installed for offline use.

 I get that it's just rhetoric, but it seems somewhat fallacious to not even put a disclaimer at some point in the article.